-Beige Book, Richmond Fed, and Consumer Confidence data all support anecdotal evidence from Walmart and railroad companies that indicates significant tightness in the labor market and incoming wage increases.
+Beige Book, Richmond Fed, and Consumer Confidence data all support anecdotal evidence from Walmart and railroad companies that indicate significant tightness in the labor market and incoming wage increases.
 Mario Draghi gave a speech discussing Non-Performing Loans, which could have been subject to new rules, but were instead left to bank supervisor's discretion, to the chagrin of German Andreas Dombret.Read More

 Search our Thoughts from the Divide catalog to find topics of interest:

-Following up on the Philips curve conundrum, a number of sources, including Axios and the New York Times, examine dynamics affecting the labor market, including the opioid epidemic, decreased geographic mobility, and the problems with worker retraining.
+Following up on the Philips curve conundrum, a number of sources, including Axios and the New York Times, examine dynamics affecting the labor market, including the opioid epidemic, decreased geographic mobility, and problems with worker retraining.
 Fed data pointed to shortages in the labor pool, while the Wall Street Journal covered companies hiring skilled teenagers to make up for labor shortages.Read More

 Revisiting the dynamics of the Philips curve, a number of sources, including MIT economists and the New York Times, are examined for the effects of automation, competition, and trade on American wages.Read More